 - Clean only parts listed in this guide.
 DO NOT clean door gasket.
 The door gasket is essential for a good seal.
 Care should be taken not to rub, damage, or move the gasket.
-DO NOT use oven cleaners of any kind in or around any part of the self-clean oven. - Before self-cleaning the oven, remove oven racks and other utensils and wipe up excessive spillovers to prevent excessive smoke, flare-ups or flaming. - This range features a cooling fan which operates automatically during a clean cycle.
+DO NOT use oven cleaners of any kind in or around any part of the self-clean oven. - Before self-cleaning the oven, remove broiler pan, oven racks and other utensils and wipe up excessive spillovers to prevent excessive smoke, flareups or flaming. - This range features a cooling fan which operates automatically during a clean cycle.
 If the fan does not turn on, cancel the clean operation and contact an authorized servicer. - It is normal for the rangetop cooking surface of the range to become hot during a self-clean cycle.
-Therefore, touching the rangetop cooking surface during a clean cycle should be avoided.
+Therefore, touching the rangetop cooking surface during a clean cycle should be avoided. - NEVER leave your residence when the self-clean function is operating.